 Illustrators Jim Kay and Chris Riddell Interviewed for Harry Potter Book Night

 Here at MuggleNet, we’re big fans of all of the different Harry Potter illustrations we’ve gotten over the years, and it seems Pottermore is too!
-Last month, we reported on Waterstones Piccadilly’s Harry Potter Book Night event in London, which was just held on February 7.
-Rather than being held at the bookstore itself, the Waterstones event was held at St. James’s Church and brought illustrators Jim Kay and Chris Riddell together for their first joint event!
+Last month, we reported on Waterstones Piccadilly’s Harry Potter Book Night event in London, which just took place on February 7.
+The Waterstones event was held at St. James’s Church rather than the bookstore itself and brought illustrators Jim Kay and Chris Riddell together for their first joint event!

 If their names don’t ring a bell, their artwork just might.
-Jim Kay is known for his illustrated versions of the Harry Potter books, and his illustrated version of Harry Potter and the Prisoner of Azkaban was released in 2017.
+Jim Kay is known for his illustrated versions of the Harry Potter books, with the most recent installment, Harry Potter and the Prisoner of Azkaban, released in 2017.
 Chris Riddell is known for the illustrated edition of The Tales of Beedle the Bard, as published by Bloomsbury last year.

 Pottermore covered the panel, which was moderated by BBC Radio 1’s Chris Smith.
 During the event, the illustrators discussed their art, and Riddell even drew some live pieces, as mentioned by Waterstones in a tweet from the event.